TheD3vel0per/Stuganizer/README.md

  (Complete in Phase 2!)
  * Add quizzes/tests/exams for a particular day (Complete in Phase 2)
  * View what quizzes/tests/exams I have to do for today (Complete in Phase 2)
  * Not allowing tasks to be stage forward if they don't fit the circumstances.
 (Completed before Phase 4).

+## Phase 4: Task 3
+I would probably create an abstract class `TaskList` and then use that as a basis for `ErrandList`, `AssignmentList`, and `ExaminableList` or just abandon them and insert them inside the to-do list.
+I originally planned to be able to view all of them separately and then all together.
+But I didn't have enough time to do it, so doing just a ToDoList would probably be enough, however having it separated gives me flexibility if I work on this project after the course is finished.